syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/Getting-Started.md

 {% endtabs %}

-The following linear gauge is created as a result of the above codes.
+The following screenshot illustrates the result of the above codes.

 ![Linear Gauge Getting Started](getting-started_images/getting-started.png)